zeditor01/cdc_examples/documents/deploy_cdc_db2linux.md

 Next step is to define an encryption profile.
 This dialog is iterative, allowing you to define multiple encryption profiless, and then choose the one to use.
 You can also return to this dialog later and change the encryption profile of the instance.
-The configuration of TLS and encryption profiles is handled as a separate topic in [13.
-Security for CDC (LDAP and TLS).](C013_security.md).
+The configuration of TLS and encryption profiles is handled as a separate topic in [Securing CDC](https://github.com/zeditor01/cdc_examples/blob/main/documents/securing_cdc.md).
 For now we will create an encryption profile that disables encryption.

 Select 1 to manage encryption profiles, and then select 1 again to drive the "ADD encryption profile" dialog here